deezombiedude612/oop-labs/docs/src/lab06.md

 # Practical 06: Classes and Objects

-We will now begin to implement classes in this practical session.
+We will now begin to implement classes and declare them as objects in this practical session.

+In procedural programming, the idea is to break down problems into required actions to be taken.
+Here, one may associate solutions as verbs (i.e., to-do actions).
+Previously, we only dabbled in one class file per task solution.
+In those classes, we still approached our solutions in a procedural programming manner.

+However, in object-oriented programming, one has to decompose problems into objects (i.e., nouns).
+One must consider what objects are needed in order for the program to function.
+These objects will contain attributes and methods (i.e., their own functions) to play roles in a program.

 ## Tasks